Iceland’s Government Just Collapsed Amid A Pedophilia Scandal

 Despite its size, Iceland has long played an outsize role in international affairs.
 It hosted the famed 1986 summit between U.S. President Ronald Reagan and Soviet Union premier Mikhail Gorbachev that marked the beginning of the Cold War’s end.

-The country also looked to confirm its status as an arbiter between the U.S. and Russia earlier this year, when it began working with Washington and the Kremlin to arrange a meeting between U.S. President Donald Trump and Russian President Vladimir Putin.
+The country also looked to confirm its status as an arbiter between the U.S. and Russia earlier this year, when officials in Washington and the Kremlin considered it as a venue for a meeting between U.S. President Donald Trump and Russian President Vladimir Putin.

 The summit never took place, but the talks underscored the strategic importance of a country that has no military and therefore depends on NATO for its defenses.
 Trump has repeatedly threatened NATO allies for not paying enough for their defenses and made unprecedented suggestions that he would not honor long-standing security pacts.

-Note: This article has been updated with the date of the election.
-This article has been updated with comment from Jónsdóttir.